greg-raven/Uncommon-Sense/_posts/2020-12-25-prison-or-liberty.md

 tag: 'Dwight D. Eisenhower'
 ---

 If all that Americans want is security, they can go to prison.
-They’ll have enough to eat, a bed and a roof over their heads.
+They'll have enough to eat, a bed and a roof over their heads.
 But if an American wants to preserve his dignity and his equality as a human being, he must not bow his neck to any dictatorial government.